The Science & Art of Loyalty

 Some businesses don’t treat their customers well at all, nor their employees for that matter.
 Not necessarily on purpose, but so many companies are laser focused on driving new business that they don’t give a thought for looking after and nurturing existing customers.

-Better businesses create an unwittingly promiscuous environment.
-Offering discounts, rebates or sexy promotions to drive short-term but, ultimately, fickle sales.
-This behaviour attracts mercenaries who are only loyal because you are paying them to be in that moment… what happens when your competition offers a sexier promotion?
+Better businesses run sexy promotions, offer discounts, or rebates to drive short-term but, ultimately, fickle sales.
+This behaviour creates a promiscuous environment, attracting mercenaries who are only loyal because you are paying them to be in that moment… what happens when your competition offers a sexier promotion?

 The best businesses are trusted, reliable and form long-term profitable relationships with their customers.
 They reward and recognise the right behaviours, engage in two-way dialogue and share beliefs and values.